airqo-platform/AirQo-api/contributing.md

 3. Create a working branch and start with your changes!

+## Style Guides
+Basing on the framework and language you are using to develop any microservice, please ensure that you follow the [Style Guide](http://google.github.io/styleguide/) for that language accordingly.

 ### Commit your update

 Commit the changes, with a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) once you are happy with them.